fperdigon/DeepHistoPathology/README.md

 We used the open IDC dataset in which we obtained a balanced accuracy of 0.89 and an F1 score of 0.90, thus surpassing recent state of the art classification algorithms tested on this public dataset

-The following figure shows the used Inception modeules that incorporates Batch normalization.
+The following figure shows the used Inception modules that incorporates Batch normalization.

 <img src="https://github.com/fperdigon/DeepHistoPathology/raw/master/_README_IMGS/Inception_module.png" width=50% height=50%>